dgl-prc/m_testing_adversatial_sample/README.md

 NOTE: One can always generates his own lcr results with this scripts by setting the parameters.

-To be consistent with the examples depicted above, we select the following lcr result.
+To be consistent with the running example, we select the following lcr result.

 ```
 ../build-in-resource/nr-lcr/mnsit/lenet/gf/5e-2p/nrLCR.npy